-Employers must inform the works council (where there is one) of any proposed transfer of business.
+Employers must inform the works council (where there is one) of any proposed transfer of business prior to the transfer.

 If no works council exists, the transferor or transferee must inform affected employees in writing before the transfer.
-That information must include the date of transfer, the reasons for the transfer, legal, economic and social consequences of the transfer for the employees, and any measures that may be taken as a result of the transfer.
+That information must include the date of transfer, the reasons for the transfer, as well as legal, economic and social consequences of the transfer for the employees, and any measures that may be taken as a result of the transfer.